hsutter/cppfront/docs/cpp2/contracts.md

 }
 ```

 You can make all the objects in a class hierarchy into a contract group by having a `.report_violation` function in a base class, and then writing contracts in that hierarchy using `<this>` as desired.
-This technique used in cppfront's own reflection API:
+This technique is used in cppfront's own reflection API:

 ``` cpp title="Example of using 'this' as a contract group, from cppfront 'reflect.h2'" hl_lines="8 9"
 function_declaration: @copyable type =